Updated on: May 26, 2025

 One of my favorite things about RoboForm is the secure bookmark storage, which allows users to save and sync bookmarks from a desktop browser onto any device with RoboForm installed.
 This feature worked perfectly in my tests, enabling me to access all my favorite sites on all my devices instantly.

 RoboForm is one of the best-value password managers.
 RoboForm Free has form filling, password strength auditing, 2FA, cloud backup for 1 device, and secure bookmark storage (a unique RoboForm feature).
-RoboForm Premium is where you get syncing across unlimited devices and cloud backup for multiple devices.
+You’ll need RoboForm Premium to sync data and get cloud backup across unlimited devices.
 RoboForm Family is the same but adds licenses for up to 5 users.

 Bottom Line: